vagnerlucas/resume/README.md

 **System Analyst** - Instituto Educar (Salvador, Bahia, Brazil) - 2015 - Actual

-Short text containing the type of work done, results obtained, lessons learned and other remarks.
-Can also include lists and
-links:
 Primary responsibilities include lead a team to design, develop and mantain a variety of products using:

 * OO techniques with C# .NET MVC (WebAPI), Angular JS